preesm/preesm.github.io/_tutos/10-papify.md

 1. Run the workflow selecting as Scenario the one called 4corePapify.scenario
 2. Run the CMakeGCC.sh file --> sh CMakeGCC.sh
-3. If not done yet, please, copy the Papify files:
+3. If not done yet, please, copy the Papify files from the Papify repository:
-4.  src/eventLib.c into org.ietr.preesm.sobel/Codet/src
+4.  eventLib/src/eventLib.c into org.ietr.preesm.sobel/Codet/src
-5.  include/eventLib.h into org.ietr.preesm.sobel/Code/include
+5.  eventLib/include/eventLib.h into org.ietr.preesm.sobel/Code/include
 6. Go to make/bin --> 'cd bin/make'
 7. Run 'make'
 8. Run the application './Release/sobel' (Don't forget to add the akiyo_cif.yuv and the DejaVuSans.ttf files in the /Code/dat folder)